What is whooping cough?

 Can whooping cough be prevented?

 Immunisation is the best way of preventing whooping cough or making it less severe.
-It is given to babies from six weeks of age, and starts to provide protection after the second dose, given at four months of age.
+It is given to babies from six weeks of age, and starts to provide protection after the second dose, which is given at four months of age.
 If everyone is immunised, then there is very little whooping cough in the community.
-An antibiotic (azithromycin, erythromycin or clarithromycin) is given to family members in contact with someone with whooping cough, but this is a much less efficient way of preventing spread than immunisation.
-The whooping cough vaccine can be given in pregnancy and to parents, grandparents, siblings and any carer to reduce the risk to newborn babies.
+The whooping cough vaccine can be given to mothers in pregnancy and to parents, grandparents, siblings and any carer to reduce the risk to newborn babies.

 Is whooping cough vaccine dangerous?

-Whooping cough vaccine has side effects, but these are mostly minor (fever, irritability, soreness and swelling at the site of the injection) and is virtually never dangerous.
-The new vaccine for adults (parents) is very safe whereas the previous vaccine was considered unsafe to give to adults, even if they have been vaccinated or had whooping cough before.
+Whooping cough vaccine has side effects for some people, but these are mostly minor (soreness and/or swelling at the site of the injection, sometimes fever or irritability) and is almost never dangerous.
+The new vaccine for adults (parents) is designed to be very safe to give to adults, even if they have been vaccinated or had whooping cough before.

 Does the vaccine always work?

 No vaccine is 100 per cent effective.
 The whooping cough vaccine works best when there is little whooping cough circulating in the community or if it has not been too long since the vaccine was received.
 Even when there is a lot of whooping cough around, immunised children are less likely to catch it.
 If an immunised child does catch whooping cough, the illness is almost always milder than it is in children who have not been immunised.

 How do I get my child immunised?

 For more information visit the Immunise Australia Program website: www.immunise.health.gov.au